pkom79/email-metrics-cloud/docs/BRANDING.md

 > 2025-10-05: Landing hero adds the lifetime free access sentence, introduces the purple quote card, and the rotating headline words are now Simple, Useful, Valuable, Actionable (Truthful removed).
 > 2025-10-05 (later): Customer proof block relocated under the “Analyze Your Data” CTA with a gradient testimonial layout and revenue stat pill; badge headline removed so only the Quote icon and stat remain.
 > 2025-10-06: Testimonial block now relies on multi-line copy plus a cite (no stat pill), and a vertical stack of screenshot cards sits beneath the hero with headers above each rounded image pulled from `app/homepage_images`.
+> 2025-10-06 (later): Testimonial copy trimmed to a single paragraph (no cite), and screenshot headers are centered text above each rounded image instead of a full-width header bar.

 ## theme and modes
 - Tailwind: v3.x, darkMode: class